ugarciacalderon/config_server/README.md

 # CONFIG SERVER
-Provides support for externalized configuration in a distributed system
+Provides support for externalized configuration in a distributed system.

-The configuration is make in application.yml and config of development environment, qa environment and prod environment get from this repository [config_server](git@github.com:ugarciacalderon/config.git)

-Additional the configurations can be defined in the:
+The configurations can be defined in the:
 - classpath: /resources/config
 - specific directory
 - reposiitory git

+This example have configuration in application.yml and config of development environment, qa environment and prod environment.
+In this case contains the configuration of database and sensitive information has encrypted.
+The configuration get from git repository specified. [config_server](git@github.com:ugarciacalderon/config.git).

+To connect to database located in aws is required this property in Config Server Application starter
+- @SpringBootApplication(exclude = {DataSourceAutoConfiguration.class})

 The repository properties can be encrypted so as not to expose sensitive information, Spring Cloud Config Server will decrypt them internally.